• Skip to primary navigation

 • ¼ teaspoon salt

-• ¾ cup oat milk or other plant based milk
+• ¾ cup oat milk or other milk option

 Instructions